A Unified Approach for Unlocking Systemic Change

-COMET (the Coalition on Materials Emissions Transparency) is an alliance between MIT’s Sustainable Supply Chains initiative, the Columbia Center for Sustainable Investment, Rocky Mountain Institute, and the Colorado School of Mines.
+COMET (the Coalition on Materials Emissions Transparency) is an alliance between MIT’s Sustainable Supply Chains initiative, the Columbia Center on Sustainable Investment, Rocky Mountain Institute, and the Colorado School of Mines.
 Our goal is to create a universal greenhouse gas (GHG) calculation framework for the mineral and industrial supply chains.

 Why does it matter?

 Neither consumers, corporates, or financial institutions know the actual embodied emissions in the products they buy, produce, or invest in.
 While methods like life-cycle analysis and environmental product declarations exist, none use a verifiable, comparable, or widely accepted emissions reporting framework, and therefore cannot create meaningful change.

 Without insight into those emissions, it’s impossible for companies to meet sustainability targets, and it’s impossible for consumers to make smarter choices or hold these companies accountable.

 COMET is working with financiers, producers, and buyers to boldly go where no carbon transparency platform has gone before.

 - Provide a foundation for integrating environmental reporting metrics